How to Learn the Surrogate Parent Role

 - Does the child play alone?
 With adults?
 With other children?

-- To which school staff does the child relate well to?
+- Which school staff does the child get along best with?

 - Verbal praise?

 - Material things, such as food or toys?

 - Being singled out publicly?

 - Certain sensory environments, such as noisy classrooms or crowded hallways?